monk-io/docs/_mkdocs/docs/guides/k8s-configmaps-and-secrets.md

 bar
 ```

-Now, we will add it to our main template:
+Now, we will add it to our main Kit:
 ```yaml
 namespace: /nginx